 You can’t talk about navigation devices without mentioning Garmin GPS systems.
-They’re everywhere, and for good reason.
+They’re everywhere and for good reason.

-Both models implement a full complement of Garmin’s staple features to make travelling easier, safer, and more enjoyable.
+Both models implement a full complement of Garmin’s staple features to make traveling easier, safer, and more enjoyable.
 For starters, the Drive 52 comes with fully detailed maps of the US (mainland and offshore) and Canada.
 Maps are easily and quickly updated through Garmin Express, a free program for Macintosh and Windows PCs.

 A voice assistant guides you through streets with ample time to prepare a turn and change lanes.
-It uses street names and obvious landmarks to help the driver keep oriented.
+It uses street names and obvious landmarks to help keep the driver oriented.
 It warns you about sharp turns and streetlights that are coming up.